rjbultitude/theconditionalorchestra/README.md

 Choral sound seems to be only one semitone apart

-LongNote playMode could be a target for weather data

-Browser still shows audio playing icon when it's stopped

 After stop fade out is louder than normal playback, firefox only

-One of the chords still sounds dischordant, why?
-Longnote, bass and pad going out of synch.
-Is this all browsers?

 No playback on 1st load Safari - might be ok now

-Sequencer volume bug seems to be Chrome only

-Sequencer playback browser tab issue is in Chrome, Firefox and Safari

 Minor - Sequencer onStep only counts the steps in one single pass rather than the loop